Fast-track time to market

-DevOps can be defined as an extension of the agile software development approach which enables simultaneous software coding and testing along with the continuous collaboration among the concerned departments.
-In today’s era, the organizations are transforming from traditional methodologies of software development and testing to the most modern approach of DevOps.
+DevOps can be defined as an extension of the agile software development approach which enables simultaneous software coding and testing along with continuous collaboration among the concerned departments.
+In today’s era, organizations are transforming from traditional methodologies of software development and testing to the most modern approach of DevOps.
 The rapid adoption of DevOps is to accelerate the time to market and to meet the upcoming customer needs.
-Enterprises today are accepting it widely to attain a competitive and rapid business growth.
+Enterprises today are accepting it widely to attain competitive and rapid business growth.

 DevOps is Agile and it removes all the obstacles to deliver high-quality software in the hands of customers.
-Once a smooth process for agile development and continuous integration is developed, automation of the deployment process becomes necessary because it fulfills the following objectives for which the managers crave:
+Once a smooth process for agile development and continuous integration is developed, automation of the deployment process becomes necessary because it fulfils the following objectives for which the managers crave:

 # Fast-track time to market

 # Early detection and faster correction of defects